keeganasmith2003/CSCE-606-group8-Project3/README.md

 - Certain tickets may require approval.
 Use the Approve/Reject controls visible to staff when the ticket's workflow requires it.
 - Approval actions record the approver and timestamp so actions are auditable.
+- When creating/editing tickets, you can add attachments for evidence/workflows.

 7. Teams and memberships (Admin)